Free Online Calculators

 Click the Add course button to include every course from your semester.

 Press Calculate.
-The tool instantly shows your GPA, total credit hours, and total quality points for the rows you entered.
+The tool instantly shows your GPA, total credit hours, total quality points, and grade point deficit for the courses you entered.

 How does UF calculate GPA?